Diabetes: Nursing Management Seminar

-There is a range of cardiovascular, microvascular and macrovascular issues that can result from diabetes.
-This session explores some of the more common types of complications associated with diabetes, plus diabetes-related complications which may not have previously been apparent, and the nursing role in their identification and prevention.
+There is a range of cardiovascular, microvascular, and macrovascular issues that can result from diabetes.
+This session explores some of the more common types of complications associated with diabetes, plus diabetes-related complications that may not have previously been apparent, and the nursing role in their identification and prevention.

-- What happens to the body at micro, neurological and vascular level and what are the implications?
+- What happens to the body at micro, neurological, and vascular levels – the implications

 - Eye conditions relating to diabetes

 - Renal-related issues and lesser-known complications